Kidney Ischemia Reperfusion Injury Model

 • Uninephrectomy + Ischemia Reperfusion Injury (Ux/IRI)

-• Unilateral Ischemia Reperfusion Injury on aged mice (uIRIa)
+• Bilateral Ischemia Reperfusion Injury (bIRI)

 Preclinical Cro- UUO Model